 The Leadership in Energy and Environmental Design (LEED™) certification is based on evaluation of several key areas of design for sustainability: site development, water efficiency, energy efficiency, materials selection and indoor environmental quality.
 It is the accepted standard for green building certification across the nation, and is also in common use in other countries around the world.

-The Village's green features includes, but not limited to:
+The Village's green features include, but are not limited to:

 - Energy reduction of over 90% in high efficiency design modeling.